VandalEvil/CapstoneProject/index.md

 ## Artifact 1: CSV Parser with Binary Search Tree

-Here is the [description] for the original project (https://github.com/VandalEvil/CapstoneProject/blob/main/CSVParserDescription.md)
+Here is the [description](https://github.com/VandalEvil/CapstoneProject/blob/main/CSVParserDescription.md) for the original project.